thoughtbot/flightdeck/aws/waf/README.md

-# AlertManager Deliery Module
+# AWS WAF Module

-A module to create AWS WAF.
+A module to create and configure an [AWS WAF](https://aws.amazon.com/waf/faqs/) (Web Application Firewall) resource.
 It supports Rate limiting and accepts a list of AWS managed rules to be applied to the WAF for incoming requests from cloudfront, ELB or API Gateway.

 Example: